tommylung/music-player/markdown/GUIDELINE.md

    pod update
    ```

-4. Click `music-player.xcworkspace` to open the workspace on XCode.
+4. Click `music-player.xcworkspace` to open the workspace on Xcode.

-5. Build the app through XCode on Simulator or local device.
+5. Build the app through Xcode on Simulator or local device.

 6. The app support :sun_with_face: **Light mode** and :new_moon_with_face: **Dark mode**.
 Please feel free to change the display mode and see the different.